🎞️ Living in Istanbul and teaching English - jobs, students, pros and cons

 Getting a visa when teaching English in Turkey

-Let's talk about everyone's favorite getting a visa in Istanbul.
-As I mentioned before, you're going to want to have help getting your visa, from someone who speaks Turkish.
+Let's talk about everyone's favorite - getting a visa in Istanbul.
+As I mentioned before, you need help getting your visa from someone who speaks Turkish.
 The people who process visas will probably not speak another language.

 Most people apply for their work visa or residence permit after they have arrived in the country.
-Most nationalities do you mean you need to have a tourist visa to enter the country.
+Most nationalities do need to have a tourist visa to enter the country.
 This is a super easy process.

-After you enter the country on a tourist visa, it will get you in 90 days in the country, that's when you'll apply for your residency visa since visas and work visas take a long time to process.
+After you enter the country on a tourist visa, it will get you 90 days in the country, that's when you'll apply for your residency visa, since visas and work visas take a long time to process.
 I think the usual processing time is about 5-6 months.

 Luckily as you were waiting for your visa to be processed, you are allowed to leave the country and then come back.
 You will need it a document from the police station that says you've applied for your visa and you're waiting for it to come.
 And that's enough to have multiple entry and exits from the country.

 Finally, let's talk about the pros and cons of living and working in Istanbul as an English teacher.
 One of the pros is definitely the geographic and cultural heritage of Istanbul. it's truly one of the most beautiful cities in the world.
 It has one of the seven wonders of the world that is Hagia Sophia, which is a beautiful Basilica mosque.